UK Medical Device Regulation

 IVDs are subject to specific regulations that may need additional evidence to support their safety and performance.

-Great Britain, UK, and Northern Ireland
+Great Britain, the UK, and Northern Ireland

 Which regulations apply?